kaegi/MorphMan/README.md

 Cards generated with [SubtitleMemorize](https://github.com/ChangSpivey/SubtitleMemorize) will work out-of-the-box.
 No extra configuration needed.

 Anki shortcuts (these are important for effective studying):
-- `Ctrl-M`: regenerate morpheme database from your Anki cards and set due date for new cards; **you will have to do that after you import your language cards**
+- `Ctrl-M`: regenerate morpheme database from your Anki cards and set due date for new cards. **You will have to do that after you import your language cards**.
+It is also advised to recalculate after reviewing your daily cards.
-- `K` when seeing a _new_ card: mark morphemes in currently shown card as _known_ and skip to the next card
+- `K` when seeing a _new_ card: mark morphemes in currently shown card as _known_ and skip to the next card.
+You will have to recalculate afterwards to let the change affect the order of the following new cards.
 - `L` when seeing a _new_ or _reviewing_ a card: show cards that have the same focus morph (morpheme that you don't know well)

-MorphMan requires at least on card that has exactly one unknown morpheme.
-In case there are only ones with no unknown or more than one unknown morphemes it will skip all new cards, so you will get no new cards.
-You can then either select cards you want to learn manually or create new ones.
+For best studying results you should always have a card with exactly one unknown word.
+If you get new cards with two unknown words, you should generate new ones.

 See [MorphMan wiki](http://rtkwiki.koohii.com/wiki/Morph_Man) much more information.

 # Installation

-To install MorphMan download the .zip archive from the [here](https://github.com/ChangSpivey/MorphMan/releases) and extract all files except *README.md* and *LICENSE* to your *Documents/Anki/addons* folder.
+To install MorphMan download the latest .zip archive from the [here](https://github.com/ChangSpivey/MorphMan/releases) and extract all files except *README.md* and *LICENSE* to your *Documents/Anki/addons* folder.

 This plugin works for following languages: